TritonDataCenter/sdc-docker/docs/index.md

-**A note for users of the Joyent SDC Docker beta:** Joyent is hosting a private beta of the SDC Docker service in their us-east-3b datacenter.
+**A note for users of the Joyent SDC Docker beta:** Joyent is hosting a private beta of the SDC Docker service in their us-east-3b data center.
 Please [sign up here](https://www.joyent.com/lp/preview) and read on for how to get setup.